-Vascular infections are the infections of arteries or veins.
+Vascular infections are infections of arteries or veins.
 Bacteria, fungi, or viruses are responsible for producing vascular infections.
 The main route through which vascular infection occurs is the surgery of vessels especially if a vessel is replaced, bypassed, or patched.
-Vascular infection can also occur from an infection elsewhere in the body such as infection of the urinary tract.
+Vascular infection can also occur from an infection elsewhere in the body such as an infection of the urinary tract.
 The infection from other parts can travel through the blood.
-Therefore, the vascular infection must be addressed immediately.
+Therefore, vascular infection must be addressed immediately.
 Vascular infections should be treated by experts else they can lead to several other complications.

 Types of vascular infections